7PM, Friday, October 13, 2017 | Breasted Hall in the Oriental Institute 1155 East 58th Street at the University of Chicago

 Reception to follow in the Mesopotamian Hall.

-Jonathan Lear will deliver the Friday Keynote for the Capstone Conference for the project Virtue, Happiness, & the Meaning of Life.
+Jonathan Lear will deliver the Friday Keynote "Gettysburg" for the Capstone Conference for the project Virtue, Happiness, & the Meaning of Life.

 Jonathan Lear is the John U. Nef Distinguished Service Professor in the Committee on Social Thought and the Department of Philosophy.
 He works primarily on philosophical conceptions of the human psyche, specifically the ethical significance of human imagination.
 He has written extensively on a broad range of philosophical topics, ranging from Aristotle (Aristotle: The Desire to Understand) to Native American culture (Radical Hope: Ethics in the Face of Cultural Devastation).
 A trained psychoanalyst, Lear has written extensively on the philosophical significance of talking cures.
 Lear’s most recent book is Wisdom Won From Illness (Harvard University Press, 2017).
 Lear received the Andrew W. Mellon Foundation Distinguished Achievement Award in 2009.
 Lear currently serves as the Roman Family Director of the Neubauer Collegium for Culture and Society, a research institute that brings together researchers from the University of Chicago and around the world to explore problems of serious human concern.